conholdate/conholdate-blog-content/Conholdate.Total/2022-05-24-convert-visio-to-svg-or-visio-to-html-in-nodejs/index.md

 ## Summing up

 This brings us to end this blog post.
-We have gone through some interesting points that include converting **Visio to SVG and Visio to HTML in Node.js**application.
+We have gone through some interesting points that include converting **Visio to SVG and Visio to HTML in Node.js** application.
 This blog post will really help you if you are looking to integrate [Aspose.Diagram library][20] to convert VSDX files to other popular file formats.
-In addition, you may explore the documentation for further features.
+In addition, you may explore the [documentation][28] for further features.
 Moreover, [conholdate.com][21] is continuously writing new articles.
 Therefore, please stay connected for the latest updates.

 ## Ask a question